 - The city or county where the accident took place: Speed limits that are too fast, construction zones that are not properly marked, and poor road conditions can lead to large accidents.
 If the city or county did not maintain the road, they may be held liable for an accident.

 - The manufacturer of a faulty product: If there was a brake failure, steering failure, or other part that failed to operate properly, the manufacturer of the product could be held responsible.

 - The loader: Large trucks often carry heavy loads that are required to be properly placed and restrained to avoid slipping, moving, or coming free during transit.
 Improperly loaded goods can lead to jackknifing, falls, and other serious accidents.

-Work with an Experienced Southern California Truck Accident Lawyer
+Work with an Experienced Southern California Injury Lawyer

 At MCIS Lawyers, we are proud to say that we have successfully assisted many clients in obtaining compensation from negligent parties.
 We know what evidence to look for, including all licenses that the truck driver was required to obtain, the medical records involved in the case, police documents, and any evidence pertaining to the injury or collision.